xuqi2024/openflexure-microscope/docs/printing.md

-# Printing the plastic parts
+# Print the plastic parts

 If you have bought the plastic parts you can skip this step!